 Things to do in London with kids

-35. See the penguins at the ZLS London Zoo.
+- See the penguins at the ZSL London Zoo.

-37. Rub shoulders with the world’s most iconic figures and check out the special Star Wars experience at Madame Tussauds London.
+- Rub shoulders with the world’s most iconic figures at Madame Tussauds London.

-39. Take the kids to the theatre for spectacular family friendly shows, from The Lion King to Aladdin.
+- Take the kids to the theatre for spectacular family-friendly shows, like The Lion King.

 Unusual things to do in London

-44. Go Up at the O2: climb this world-famous entertainment venue and get a 360-degree view of the London’s skyline.
+- Go Up at The O2: climb this world-famous entertainment venue and get a 360-degree view of the London’s skyline.

-47. Discover the weird and the wonderful world of humans at the Wellcome Collection and Body Worlds at the London Pavilion.
+- Discover the weird and the wonderful world of humans at the Wellcome Collection and Body Worlds at the London Pavilion.

-48. Step into the ruins of London's Roman Amphitheatre at the Guildhall Art Gallery & Roman Ampitheatre.
+- Step into the ruins of London's Roman Amphitheatre at the Guildhall Art Gallery & Roman Amphitheatre.

 Romantic things to do in London

-49. Soak up spectacular views of London’s skyline at sunset at The View from the Shard.
+- Soak up spectacular views of London’s skyline at sunset at The View from The Shard.

-56. Propose in style in one of the most romantic places in London like the Coca-Cola London Eye, a river cruise boat, or Little Venice’s beautiful canals.
+- Propose in style in one of the most romantic places in London like the London Eye, a river cruise boat, or Little Venice’s beautiful canals.